 London skyline at night

-Scotland just dropped a new government report, and the numbers on LGBTQ discrimination are an absolute disgrace.
+Scotland just dropped a new government report, and the numbers on LGBT UK rights are an absolute disgrace.
 One in four gay, lesbian, or bisexual Scots faced discrimination last year.
-One in seven LGBTQ Scots were harassed last year.
+One in seven LGBT Scots were harassed last year.
 Meanwhile, rates of discrimination and harassment for the general population are sitting at a smug 7% and 4%.

 (If you’re curious, the figures are similar for Wales).